philippe-mulhem/LongEvalTask4_IR_eval/README.md

 # LongEvalTask4_IR_eval
-The corede for IR evaluation of Task 4 of LongEval
+The code for IR evaluation of Task 4 of LongEval.